Closeted: United States

-In the United States, 4% of gay and lesbian people and 26% of bisexual people are not "out" to at least one of the important people in their lives.
+In the United States, 4% of gay and lesbian people and 26% of bisexual people are not "out" to any of the important people in their lives.
 A 2018 report by the Human Rights Campaign found that 46% of LGBT American workers are closeted at their workplace.

 In late-20th-century America, the closet had become a central metaphor for grasping the history and social dynamics of gay life, along with the concept of coming out.
 The closet narrative set up an implicit dualism between being "in" or being "out."
 Those who were "in" are often stigmatized as living false unhappy lives.
 However, there are numerous social, economic, familial, and personal repercussions that may lead to someone remaining, whether consciously or unconsciously, "in" the closet.
 For example, the Lavender Scare led to the implementation of Executive Order 10450 in 1953, which banned all gays and lesbians from working in the US federal government, forcing employees who wished to retain their jobs to remain closeted.
 Sometimes, people have remained in the closet because they themselves have had difficulty understanding or accepting their sexuality.
 The decision to come out or remain in the closet is considered a deeply-personal one, and outing remains controversial in today's culture.

 In the 21st century, the related concept of a "glass closet" emerged in LGBT discourse.
 The term describes public figures, such as entertainers or politicians, who are out of the closet in their personal lives and do not engage in the tactics (such as entering a lavender marriage or publicly dating a person of the opposite sex) that were historically used by members of the LGBTQ+ community to hide their gender or sexuality, but have not formally disclosed their sexual orientation to the public.
 Lavender marriages had occurred throughout Hollywood to advance and maintain one's career and since the early 20th century.
 Examples of celebrities who were in the glass closet include Colton Haynes and Ricky Martin.
 Closeting is seen not only in celebrities but also in the media that is produced.
 Popular television shows use metaphors to show closeting that differ based on how they relate to society at a given time.